freesoft/AsyncTcpServer/README.md

-This project is written by Wonhee jung to practice Java7 async socket.
+This project was originally coded to practice Java7 asynchronous socket as well as some code challenge, but now I'm changing it to be more Java based game server.

+So far, this project just has basic structure as Maven/Spring framework/Google Protobuf project.

+== Author

+* Wonhee Jung

-Requirement
+== Requirement

 * Need JDK 1.7+ to be installed in the PC.
 * Java should be in PATH the environment variable to make execution script runnable.